CRadivoyevitch/IT1025Repo/Lab 3/readme.md

 What I made was a simple Wireless Mesh, where devices are connected to the WAP allowing for connectivity to one another.

 ## NSA/CCS
-These agencies are focused towards network and data security, and monitor activity to catch anything suspicious.
+These agencies are focused towards network and data security in America, and monitor activity to catch anything suspicious.
 They also work to create and decrypt codes.